We're here to help

 Cybercriminals usually want one thing: data.
 They’ll go where they can find the most data for the least amount of effort.
 A lot of the time, that’s a small business.

-An average cyber-attack costs a small business £4,200, often a lot more.
+In 2025, the average cost of a cyber-attack on a UK business was £3,550.
+But certain types of cybercrime, like data breaches, will set you back a lot more.
 Not to mention the cost of a breach to your reputation.
 That can be a difficult loss to swallow.

 The reality is, as a virtual assistant, you get targeted because of the data you use and store.